 This section gives a brief overview of a proof that the linear regression point estimates are the same as the Neymanian estimates for the fractional factorial design.
 For proofs of these results for the full factorial design, see \cite{lu2016randomization}.
 The linear regression coefficient estimate is

 where $\bm{X}$ is a $n \times 2^{K-p}$ matrix whose columns correspond to first an intercept, then include the main effects, then the second order interactions not aliased with the main effects, and so on such that no two columns are aliased.
-For instance, for the $2^{3-1}$ design laid out in Section~\ref{sec:frac_fac}, $\bm{X}$ would be a design matrix with a first column of 1's and the rest of the columns corresponding to levels of the first, second, and third factor.
-No interactions would be included in this example because each of the two factor interactions is aliased with a main effect and the three factor interaction is aliased with the intercept, which are all already included in the model.
-Thus the design looks a bit like the columns $\bm{g}^*_1$, $\bm{g}^*_2$, and $\bm{g}^*_3$ of Table~\ref{tab:frac_fac_design_example}, but with repeated rows for each of the units assigned to the same treatment combination.
+For the $2^{3-1}$ design laid out in Section~\ref{sec:frac_fac}, $\bm{X}$ would be a design matrix with a first column of 1's and the rest of the columns corresponding to levels of the first, second, and third factor.
+No interactions would be included in this example because each of the two-factor interactions is aliased with a main effect and the three-factor interaction is aliased with the intercept, which are all already included in the model.
+Thus the design looks like the columns $\bm{g}^*_1$, $\bm{g}^*_2$, and $\bm{g}^*_3$ of Table~\ref{tab:frac_fac_design_example}, but with repeated rows for each of the units assigned to the same treatment combination.
 We need $(\bm{X}^T\bm{X})^{-1}\bm{X}^T\bm{X} = \bm{I}$.
 Denote $\bm{B} = (\bm{X}^T\bm{X})^{-1}\bm{X}^T$.

 where $\bm{b}_{i\cdot}$ is the $i$th row of $\bm{B}$ and $\bm{f}_{j}$ is the $j$th column of $\bm{X}^{T}$.
 Using notation from Section~\ref{subsec:test_sig_eff}, let $\bm{h}^*_j$ be the $j$th row of $\bm{G}^{*T}$ which is an expanded version of $\bm{z}^*_j$ which includes elements for interactions and the intercept.
 Then $f_{ji}$, the $i$th element of $\bm{f}_j$ is $h^*_{kj}$, the $j$th element of $\bm{h}^*_k$, where $k$ is the treatment combination for the $i$th individual.
 It must be true that $(\bm{B}\bm{X})_{ii}=1$ and $(\bm{B}\bm{X})_{ij}=0$ for $i \neq j$.
 Consider letting the $i$th row of $\bm{B}$ be $\bm{b}_{i\cdot} = \frac{1}{2^{K-p}}(\bm{\tilde{n}}^{-1}\circ\bm{f}_{i})^T$ where $\bm{\tilde{n}}^{-1}$ is the vector whose $i$th entry is $\frac{1}{n_{j}^*}$ where $j$ is number of the treatment combination that the $i$th unit is assigned to ($j = \sum_{k=1}^{J'}kW_i(z_k)$).
 Then we have